 Born like this

 In my anxiety story I shared that I have always been an anxious person.
 I am sensitive to what is going on around me and often react with the burst of worry and fear.
-I jokingly say that in my previous life I could have easily been a rabbit or a rodent.
+I jokingly say that in my previous life I could have easily been a rodent.

 All I am trying to say is that our background does increase our chances of having a mental illness.
 However, it doesn’t mean that we are “genetically doomed”, and in my opinion it should not define the progress of our recovery.